-In an ever-evolving world filled with social media influencers promoting all different kinds of diets and products, it’s much too easy to come across misinformation and fads that have sprung up over the recent years.
+In an ever-evolving world filled with social media influencers promoting all different kinds of diets and products, it’s much too easy to come across misinformation and fads that have sprung up over the recent years, however, intermittent fasting isn’t one of them.
 These trends are either brand new or are simply “refurbished” and brought back into the limelight, this time with a fitness-related spin on it.

 However, despite all of the different protocols out there, the type that’s most commonly used in bodybuilding and fitness circles is the 16:8 protocol, also known as time-restricted feeding.

 This is when you fast for 16 hours and then you have an 8 hour “feeding window”, where you consume your daily calorie allotment.
 Since this is the most popular type of fasting in the fitness industry, this is what will be referred to when the abbreviation “IF” is used.

 But one thing to remember here is that IF is not a type of diet, technically.
 It is actually a type of eating pattern, as mentioned earlier.
 The goal here is to consume the same number of calories and macronutrients that you would consume if you were following a standard meal schedule.
 The only aspect of your nutrition that you’re modifying here is meal frequency, not types or quantities of food.

 The times that one would have their fasting and feeding windows are completely up to the individual, hence one of the reasons why this diet has become so popular.
 It allows people to be able to make mealtimes conform to their schedule, rather than trying to force smaller, more frequent meals, which has been often promoted in the fitness industry as of late.
 With our busy schedules, we shouldn’t have to stress about our meals.